seletz/z3c.recipe.staticlxml/src/z3c/recipe/staticlxml/README.txt

 This will build a ``static`` version of the ``lxml`` egg, that is, it won't have any dependencies on ``libxml2`` and ``libxslt``.

+The egg is installed in your buildout's egg directory (it is *not* installed as a development egg).
+If you have a global ``eggs-directory`` configured in your ``~/.buildout/default.cfg``, the static lxml egg is thus placed in that global egg directory.

+If you specified a specific version for the lxml egg, the egg directory is checked for an existing lxml egg.
+If found, it is used as-is.
+Specifying ``force = true`` of course means that this check isn't performed.